CWolf333/CWolf333/README.md

 -  I’m interested in ...
 -  I’m currently learning Python and Java
 -  I’m looking to collaborate on One Stop Shop
--  Fun fact: I like Minecraft
+-  Fun fact: I like Minecraft and Kerbal Space Program

 <!---
 CWolf333/CWolf333 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.